TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-At this stage, no sensitive `functionalities` were accessible from the `user` dashboard.
+At this stage, no sensitive `features` were accessible from the `user` dashboard.

 <br />